Genesis of the Daleks: Filming and effects

+This serial marks the first appearance of Davros (pictured here in the cliffhanger to "Part One"), who would become a major antagonist in the series going forward.

 Genesis of the Daleks was the last serial of the twelfth season to be filmed, after Revenge of the Cybermen.
 As Sarah Jane had been filmed in Revenge wearing a combat costume, it was added into Genesis that the Doctor would hand her the outfit, into which she changes by the next scene.
 The story was mainly filmed in January 1975, with some studio recording carried into February.
 Location filming for the serial took place at Betchworth quarry in Surrey, which represented the landscape of Skaro.
 Having had trouble with the Daleks on location in Planet of the Daleks (1973), Maloney scheduled shooting so that they only appeared in studio scenes.
 The three active Dalek props used in the serial were originals from the 1960s, and their wear was covered by new paint.
 Five "dummy" Daleks which could not be operated were also used.
 Hinchcliffe wanted the Daleks to appear more powerful, and intended to achieve this through low angles and lighting.
 Duncan Brown, who was responsible for studio lighting, used colours and dark lighting to make the Daleks seem as if they were "emerging from the shadows" and to suggest rather than show the world created to viewers.